 Meet Preeti Gupta

-This drove her to go deeper into classical Ayurvedic studies (over 4000 hours at Shubham Ayurveda Clinic & Classroom), mastering Sanskrit to grasp the ancient texts fully and even traveling to India for authentic training including Panchkarma, and other traditional procedures like Ayurvedic massage, shiro dhara, karma purna, vrana karma, agni karma, nadi swedan and sweating therapy in a clinical setting.
-Additionally, she learned Ayurvedic food recipes and herbal formulations, including oils and decoctions, at Arya Ayurveda Clinic in India.
-For the last decade, Preeti has become a beacon of hope for many facing similar health crises at her Ayurvedic clinic.
+This passion led her to immerse herself in classical Ayurvedic studies, dedicating over 4,000 hours at Shubham Ayurveda Clinic & Classroom.
+She even mastered Sanskrit to fully grasp ancient texts and traveled to India for authentic training in Panchakarma and other traditional procedures, such as Ayurvedic massage, Shirodhara, Karna Purana, Vrana Karma, Agni Karma, Nadi Swedana, and various bodywork therapies.
+Additionally, she studied Ayurvedic food recipes and herbal formulations, including oils and decoctions, at Arya Ayurveda Clinic in Pune, India.

-She is a a professional member of the National Ayurvedic Medical Association (NAMA) and has been a proud cohort of the first ever inaugural set of NAMA certified Ayurvedic Doctors (AD) in the United States.
+She is a professional member of the National Ayurvedic Medical Association (NAMA) and part of the inaugural cohort of NAMA-certified Ayurvedic Doctors in the United States.

 Ayurveda Clinic in San Ramon